Bulimia Nervosa

 - fear of obesity, which is also seen in people with anorexia nervosa, and there is some overlap in the symptoms of these two diseases.

-What is the cause of the disease?
+What is the cause of the bulimia nervosa?

-The cause of bulimia nervosa is unknown.
-Factors in the patient's social environment are important, including the cultural pressure for women in the Western world to aspire to an unnaturally slim body weight.
-However, most people with bulimia nervosa maintain a normal body weight.
-Patients with bulimia nervosa often suffer from low self-esteem.
+Factors in the patient's home and social environment are thought to be important, these include cultural pressures for women in the West to maintain an unnaturally slender body weight.
+Despite this, most people with bulimia nervosa tend to maintain a normal body weight.
+Patients with bulimia nervosa often have low self-esteem and a negative self-image.

 What are the symptoms of bulimia nervosa?

-What can people with bulimia nervosa do to help themselves?
+What can bulimics do to help themselves?

 What is the course of the disease?